amankkg/amank.me/src/pages/2018-07-05-semi-controlled-inputs-in-react.md

 date: "2018-07-05"
 ---

-# Levels of control for React inputs
+# Semi-controlled inputs in React

 It's funny to realize how could I miss such simple things, even after a years of doing React.
 Recently, during a code review, I was asked to improve a controlled input usage.